Skip to main content

 • 13 percent of errors exceeding $10,000

 The calculation of ARM rate changes is a complex process and errors can occur in a variety of ways.
 Add to this the fact that many lenders offer, and servicers support, a variety of ARM products with different rate adjustment intervals, indices, margins, and other terms.
-Another potential complicating factor is the widespread practice of transferring loan servicing, presenting another opportunity for human mistakes and software mismatches to cause errors.
+Another potential complicating factor is the widespread practice of transferring loan servicing.
+This presents another opportunity for human mistakes and software mismatches to cause errors.

-In addition, some of the mortgage audit firms assert that ARM rate and payment adjustment errors have been linked to:
+Some of the mortgage audit firms assert that adjustable-rate mortgage rate and payment adjustment errors have been linked to:

 • Lack of training, supervision, and experience of loan servicing personnel